sowjanyacv/Weasley-s-Wizard-Wheezes/README.md

 This project was built for me to learn tailwind.
 You can use this code to build your own website, but with attribution.

 You can fork this repo.
-Please give proper credit by linking back to [https://github.com/sowjanyacv/Weasley-s-Wizard-Wheezes](https://github.com/sowjanyacv/Weasley-s-Wizard-Wheezes), Thanks.

-You can fork this repo.
 Please give proper credit by linking back to [https://weasley-wizard-wheezes.netlify.app/](https://weasley-wizard-wheezes.netlify.app/), Thank You.

 ![Mobile Home Page](/Mobile1.png "Mobile Home Page")